 Many customers often request certain “flavors” for their strains, but that’s where their understanding of terpenes ends.
 In fact, terpenes can affect much more than the taste or smell of the product.

-The effects of terpenes are still being studied, but in our opinion, terpenes play a big part in how your body reacts to products.
+How terpenes affect the body is still being studied, but in our opinion, terpenes play a big part in how your body reacts to products.

 Certain types of terpene, like Myrcene, are often found in more relaxing strains.
 Terpinolene is found in more uplifting strains.
 Terpenes can be just as important as the “indica vs sativa” method of determining what a strain will do to you.

 The differences that terpenes lend are often more subtle, but these differences add depth.
 Since there are almost unlimited combinations, the possibilities are much more open than traditional ways of categorizing cannabis.